 What is Anaemia?

 Anaemia occurs when there are not enough red blood cells to carry oxygen from the lungs to places where it’s needed.
-Anaemia, which is always secondary to some other disorder, can be caused by blood loss, blood destruction or, commonly in kidney patients, impaired blood production.
+Anaemia is common and can be caused by blood loss, blood destruction or impaired blood production.

 Why does it happen to people with Kidney Disease?

 In kidney patients anaemia is commonly caused by impaired blood production.
 Damaged kidneys are unable to produce enough of the hormone erythropoietin, which stimulates the bone marrow to produce red blood cells.
 Within these cells oxygen is carried around the body by a protein called haemoglobin.
 When haemoglobin cannot be produced in normal amounts then the body does not receive enough oxygen to meet its needs.